tjworks/tapdata-docs-en/docs/cloud/user-guide/real-time-data-hub/daas-mode-dashboard.md

-# Data Service Platform Dashboard
+# Real-Time Data Hub Dashboard

 Once the data service platform mode is activated, the page will be organized according to the previously mentioned [hierarchy](enable-real-time-data-hub.md).
 You can effortlessly drag the table to the next level, which will automatically create data replication tasks and streamline the data flow.